 If you are not getting any good internships then you should work on your skills instead of applying to these kinds of irrelevant internships.

 7. Start Using Competitive Sites

-Competitive sites such as GeeksforGeeks, Hacker Rank, Leet Code, Code Chef, and Code Forces contains really good problems which helps in improving problem-solving skills of individual which companies want in every candidate that’s why most of the companies take coding round as there first round to check how much good problem-solving skills individual is having, how clear his/her concepts are and how much he/she can visualize.
+Competitive sites such as GeeksforGeeks, Hacker Rank, Leet Code, Code Chef, and Code Forces contains really good problems which helps in improving problem-solving skills of the individual which companies want in every candidate that’s why most of the companies take coding round as their first-round to check how much good problem-solving skills individual is having, how clear his/her concepts are and how much he/she can visualize.

 Apart from the job perspective, competitive sites organize contests which is a fun way of solving problems in the required time and competing with the whole world.
 It’s like a sport, sometimes you win sometimes you lose(rank increases or decreases) but most importantly you enjoy.